m4r35n357/ODE-Playground/README.md

 ## Scanning for chaos

 Currently the method requires manual editing of a shell script, chaos-scan (note the Lorenz system is uncommented below).
+I think this is probably the best approach and have no good strategy currently to change this.

-The chaos-scan script calls the ic script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
+The chaos-scan shell script calls the ic shell script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
-These trajectories are then processed in the following order by chaos-distance.py to generate a colour-coded summary, with data suitable for plotting.
+These trajectories are then processed in the following order by chaos-distance.py to generate a colour-coded text summary, with embedded data suitable for plotting.
 * Unbounded solutions are identified by length of the truncated results file
-* Converged solutions are identified by the final separation being smaller than the initial separation
+* Converged solutions are identified by the final separation being *smaller* than the initial separation
-* Limit cycles are identified by proportionality of final to to initial separation over two different runs
+* Limit cycles are identified by *proportionality* of final to to initial separation over two different runs at different separations
-* Chaotic solutions are identified by final separation being independent of the initial separation
+* Chaotic solutions are identified by final separation being *independent* of the initial separation
-* Remaining solutions are marked as unclassified for further investigation
+* Remaining solutions are marked as UNCLASSIFIED for further investigation

+The data file can be plotted using plotWXYZ.py.
 ```
 #!/bin/sh